larrylawl/old-personal-webpage/_posts/2019-12-07-linear-transformation.md

 \end{bmatrix}
 $$

-## Intuition of Linear Transformation
+## Interpretation of Linear Transformation

 Matrix multiplication is the main example of a linear transformation.
 This linear transformation _moves_ \$ \overrightarrow{v} \$ from the representation of the basis vectors in the coefficient matrix to the standard basis.
 Parsing the term Linear Transformation will help us understand it better.